donlelek/donlelek.github.io/_posts/2015-01-19-add-pipe-operator-shortcut-st3.md

 ---
 layout: post
-title: R users: add a pipe operator shortcut to SublimeText
+title: Add a pipe operator shortcut to SublimeText (for R users)
 comments: true
 ---